 Step 7: Pair Your Duotrap With The Cycling Computer O’ Your Choice

 There you have it.
-Everything you could possibly want to know about the fitting of a Bontrager Duotrap speed and cadence sensor.
+Everything you could possibly want to know about how to fit a Bontrager Duotrap speed and cadence sensor.

-If you found this post because you’re looking to buy a Duotrap, I would appreciate very much you clicking this link to purchase it from Amazon.
+If you found this post because you’re looking to buy a Duotrap, here are your buying options:

 If this sort of thing (i.e. instructions for esoteric bike accessories) floats your boat, you should sign up to my mailing list to make sure you don’t miss out on future posts.